-- 1. Getting started with this theme (page 3) - 2.
-Configuration settings (page 7)
+- 1. Getting started with this theme (page 3)

+- 2. Setting configuration options (page 7)

-3. Customizing the theme (page 16)
+- 3. Customizing the theme (page 16)

 PDF Download

 If you would like to download this help file as a PDF, you can do so here.
 The PDF most of the same content as the online help, except that some elements (such as video or special layouts) don't translate the the print medium, so they're excluded.